-This chapter summarizes existing and future pedestrian needs in the City of Happy Valley.
-The following sections identify the policies for implementing a pedestrian plan, evaluate needs and recommend a pedestrian plan for the City of Happy Valley.
-The policies used in evaluating pedestrian needs were identified through work with the City's Citizen Advisory Committee.
+This chapter summarizes existing and future pedestrian system needs in the City of Happy Valley.
+The pedestrian system includes sidewalks, paths, multi-use trails, and access ways.
+The following sections identify the policies for implementing a pedestrian plan, evaluate needs and recommend a pedestrian master plan for the City of Happy Valley.
+The policies used in evaluating pedestrian needs were identified through work with the TSP Citizen Advisory Committee and the Pedestrian Master Plan Citizen Working Group.

-Several policies were developed for future pedestrian facilities in Happy Valley.
+There are several policies for future pedestrian facilities in Happy Valley.
 These policies are aimed at providing the City with priorities to direct its funds towards pedestrian projects that meet the goals of the City.
+It is the City's policy to: